Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 And she said, you know what?

-I should be here, and I don't need DEI.
+I should be here and I don't need DEI.

-And that yeah, in that particular and certainly not from a white guy.
+And certainly not from a white guy.

 Your name was Katanji.